Analyzing Roku's Unusual Options Activity | Benzinga

 Analyzing Roku's Unusual Options Activity

-Shares of Roku (NASDAQ:ROKU) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $434.88.
+Roku (NASDAQ:ROKU) shares experienced unusual options activity on Thursday.
+The stock price moved down to $392.02 following the option alert.

 - Option Type: SWEEP